public desires/private pleasures(a novel)

 In the afternoon the lovers eat chocolate with their coffee.
 Crumbs stick to their lips.
 They lick.
 Suck.

-Her lover enters the room.
-She is dressed in black.
-With silver chains.
-On her boots.
-She telephones.
 The man in the apartment opposite her hotel is at his desk.
 He speaks to someone on the phone.
 She imagines he is calling New York.
 It is 2 am.
 The alley between the hotel & the apartment is narrow.
 Her cigarette glows in the dark.

 Her lover orders a tonne of bones.
 Boiled & cleaned.
 In drums.
 The man who cleans the bones is a psychiatrist.